amyxphan/amyintechsite/README.md

 # amyintechsite
 Updated Personal Website using React

-Currently Working on: modernizing UI for this site, coding TherapyTouch to record a demo (had to restart my MacBook died and couldn't recover files)
+Currently Working on: modernizing UI for this site, need to fix hambuger menu, film demo is current progress on TherapyTouch

-Future updates: add tests for frontend, add updated resume, and add more ADA focused features
+Future updates: add tests for frontend and add more ADA focused features